codersclub/emlog.ml/README.md

 # emlog

-emlog is a lightweight blog and CMS website building system, dedicated to creating a user-friendly personal cloud content management system.
+emlog is a lightweight blog and CMS website building system, dedicated to creating a better personal cloud content management system.

 ## Overview